-COVID-19 vaccination policy: Vaccination policies and requirements fluctuate depending on mandates from the Department of Health, UNM, clinical facility or other entities.
-It is the student's responsibility to keep their vaccination documentation up-to-date per Department of Health mandates, UNM policy and various clinical agency policies.
+COVID-19 vaccination policy: Starting September 30, 2021, all students are required to be fully vaccinated against COVID-19 including the booster.
+It is the student's responsibility to keep their vaccination documentation up-to-date per various clinical agency policies.